DCMTK - DICOM Toolkit

 DCMTK - snapshot

 The latest snapshot of the DCMTK (source code) can also be downloaded via ftp or http.
 Please note, however, that this is not an official release version.
-The source code should compile on Linux systems with gcc 4.7.2, but there is no guarantee that this will also work on your system.
+The source code should (at least) compile on Linux systems (with GCC 4.7.2 and later) and on Windows Systems (with Visual Studio 2010-2015), but there is no guarantee that this will also work on your system.
+For more information about the latest snapshot see the related README file.

 In addition, you also have read access to the complete source code repository of the DCMTK in order to see what has changed.